robinsonianr/fitness-tracker/.github/pull_request_template.md

 - *Describe what the old behavior was and what the new behavior is.*

+## Screenshots

+- *Add any screenshots (Usually UI related or important changes that need to be shared)*

 ## Additional Comments

 - *(Optional) Anything else that you may want to add.*